 Getting to the point where all the benefits are realized is proving to be more of a challenge than some have anticipated for several reasons:

 * Open source mobile software stacks are relatively new, and expertise is not as widely available as with older, proprietary stacks (but is rapidly improving).
-Indeed, who will develop these reference stacks is a major question for operators -- are they in the software development business themselves?
+Indeed, who will develop these reference stacks is a major question for operators -- are they in the software development business themselves? * Open source license provisions and how they affect open source software's integration with an operator's signature applications must also be addressed. * Discovering ways to speed the testing process for the integrated stack without sacrificing quality may be the key to achieving development project reduction goals. * The specter of fragmentation haunts the reference stack architecture, as no one wants to find themselves alone on a branch two years from now with no inexpensive way to rejoin the mainstream.

 Despite these issues, operators are clearly moving full steam ahead with a variety of open source projects, including Android, LiMo and Moblin.
 The opportunity to quickly get a differentiated mobile device to market that will drive average revenue per user and subscriber growth is too alluring to ignore.
 Operators are driving the ecosystem to make it happen -- look for the mobile devices soon!